How do I deal with feeling self-conscious in ballet class?

 Focus on Internal Sensation Over External Image

 While mirrors are a staple of the ballet studio, they can often become a source of self-criticism rather than a tool for alignment.
 To combat this, try to focus on proprioception—the sense of where your body is in space.
-Instead of looking in the mirror to see if your leg is high enough, try to feel the engagement of your hamstrings or the lift in your core.
+Instead of looking in the mirror to see if your leg is high enough, try to feel the engagement of your standing leg turnout or the lift in your core.

 Our program, ✨ The Facets of Ballet: A Complete Adult Ballet Curriculum ✨, helps you build this internal roadmap.
 By understanding the 'why' behind every movement, you can replace 'Does this look right?' with 'Am I engaging the correct muscles?'.
 This shift in focus naturally reduces self-consciousness because your brain is too busy processing technical cues to worry about aesthetics.